citizensadvice/cads/docs/1.0/foundations/colours.md

 # Colours

-The colour palette is designed to pass accessibility contrast ratios while still being easy to implement.
+The colour palette is designed to pass accessibility contrast ratios while still being easy to use.

 ## Brand